Parisaabedi/Obstacle-Avoidance/README.md

 5 - Run DataAnalysisandPlotting to generate the figures used in the paper

 The statistical analysis has been performed by JASP software (https://jasp-stats.org/) and saved.

+If you have any questions or suggestions to make the code more readable please shoot me an email at 0kpa@queensu.ca .